nandhinigm/simulator/README.md

 Junit: 4.12
 Mockito: 1.10.19

-To build the application, execute mvn clean install
+To build the application,
+mvn clean install

 To start the simulator,
 cd bin/